penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

 When a tool completes execution, the results must be sent back to the LLM for interpretation.
 In Logic Apps, the result of the **final** action in your tool branch becomes the tool output.

+## Parallel tool execution

+Many LLM providers have support for parallel tool execution.
+For example, a weather agent asked for data about both Seattle and Paris can invoke the tool twice in parallel with different inputs.
+This is supported by default in Logic Apps agents - the monitoring view will allow you to trace the execution of each tool.

 ## Transforming tool output

 The final action in your tool branch may return an intermediate payload that you want to transform further before sending back to LLM for interpretation.